 Rivans’ process begins with her extensive collection of vintage ephemera, which she scavenges from antique books and retro magazines, always on the look-out for that perfect ‘something’ in second-hand shops and at market stalls.
 Like piecing together an unruly jigsaw puzzle, Rivans begins to collate and assemble the skilfully cut-out fragments and scraps, labouring over long periods and making alteration after alteration, until the collage begins to take shape.
 Through an intense attention to detail and an artistic sensitivity to colour and composition, each of Rivans’ artworks is the product of months of careful deliberations and decisions, every tiny tweak necessary in the final formation.
 Rivans’ work takes the form of both large-scale originals and limited edition prints, and notable series’ have included: pin-ups; landscapes; film stills; and 3D box collages.

 Maria works from her studio in Brighton: a kooky building, purpose built as a small cinema in 1911.
 She exhibits work throughout the UK as well as internationally, including Hong Kong, New York and across Europe.
 Notable solo shows include the Saatchi Gallery, London, and Galerie Bhak, Seoul.
-In 2015, Rivans was invited to show at Christies, London, for their ‘Out of the Ordinary’ sale.
-Pin-up portrait ‘Lady Valentina’ is used as the campaign image for both the London and Milan affordable art fairs; ‘Carina’, the face of the Scoop International Fashion Show at Saatchi for 2015; and ‘Scarlett’ heads the Nordea Private Banking campaign for Stockholm Affordable Art Fair.
+Her pin-up portrait ‘Lady Valentina’ is used as the campaign image for both the London and Milan affordable art fairs; ‘Carina’, the face of the Scoop International Fashion Show at Saatchi for 2015; and ‘Scarlett’ heads the Nordea Private Banking campaign for Stockholm Affordable Art Fair.
+In 2015, Rivans was invited to show at Christies, London, for their ‘Out of the Ordinary’ sale; in 2017, her work featured in The Times newspaper; and, in 2018, her Film Still ‘Understanding Nothing’ was selected for the Royal Academy’s 250th Summer Exhibition.

 2018 The Drang, Padstow and Salcombe - Solo Show